maueroats/teaching/content/intermediate-cs/universe/u-take-turns.md

 2. **Colored worlds**.
 The world you hit a key in turns green.
 All other worlds turn yellow.
 Still show each world's identity.

 3. **Active stamping**.
 Add on to your _colored worlds_ program.
+Hit a key to activate a world.
+Only one world is active at a time.
 When you click in the active world, it shows a solid circle.
 Inactive worlds show an outline circle.
 (Basic: only one circle at a time, no control over where it appears, disappears when de-/activating.
 Challenge: show all circles, centered at the location of the click.

 4. [Spinning]({{% relref "u-spin" %}}).
 Each world has a separate image.
 Only one image spins at a time.
 When you hit a key in a window, that world's image starts spinning and the other window(s) stop.